Library Fact Sheets

 Printable Fact Sheet

 The School Liaison Officer is an advocate for the educational needs of our military children.
-He is a point of contact for military family members seeking assistance with school related matters.
-He networks and partners with the public school system, private schools and home schools to assist Seymour Johnson Air Force Base school age children in obtaining educational opportunities.
+He/She is a point of contact for military family members seeking assistance with school related matters.
+He/She networks and partners with the public school system, private schools and home schools to assist Seymour Johnson Air Force Base school age children in obtaining educational opportunities.

 Transitioning to a New School Checklist

-- Visit the web page for both the State Department of Education and local County/District School system.
-If going overseas, visit the DODEA homepage at www.dodea.edu.
+Visit the web page for both the state's Department of Public Instruction and local County/District School system.
+If going overseas, visit the DODEA homepage.

 Transitioning a Special Needs Student Checklist